Adding a New User to CallRail Reporting

 Before we move on, there is one more thing to review – pricing.

 Pricing is obviously a huge factor for a small business owner.
-There are 3 different pricing tiers to choose from that includes different features.
+There are 3 different pricing tiers to choose from that include different features.

 See below for the options and click here to compare the packages side-by-side.